 You might have heard of the world-famous Flora-Bama Lounge on the border of Florida and Alabama.
 But did you know it has a sister site across the street?
 The Flora-Bama Ole River Grill is a family-friendly sports bar-themed restaurant that has recently completely overhauled its menu.
 I had the opportunity to sit with Chef Jon Gibson and sample some of his creations like the Fried Mac ‘n Cheese Balls, Big Earl’s Shrimp & Grits, Sweet Tea Chicken Club (my personal favorite), and a Cobb Wedge Salad that everyone at the table agreed had the BEST buttermilk ranch dressing we’ve ever tasted.
 They also serve a fantastic Bushwacker – the signature drink of the Gulf Coast area!

 Fisher’s Upstairs continues to be one of my favorite spots for fine dining in Orange Beach.
 When you want a quiet night out with your significant other, Fisher’s offers top-quality dishes and fabulous cocktails accompanied by a warm, classy ambience.

 Maybe you don’t want to eat out for every meal during your vacation.
 Below are two places where you can stock your vacation rental kitchen with fresh, local foods.

-Head to Burris Farm Market at The Wharf in Orange Beach for your fruits, veggies, soups, sandwiches and desserts.
+Head to Burris Farm Market for your fruits, veggies, soups, sandwiches and desserts.